Ann-Anahit/JS-Quiz/README.md

 * [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

-* [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - a google chrome extension that allows you to view your site as people with accessibility needs would see it.

-* [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
-Used to check the site and the readme for spelling errors.
+* [chatGPT](https://chat.openai.com/) - Used to generate questions for my quiz and to check the readme for spelling errors.

 - - -